 Also, note any changes when you get back.

-Unfortunately, the presence of toxigenic mold can cause headaches, migraines, vomiting, nose bleeds, irregular heartbeats, muscle pain, memory loss, brain fog, extreme fatigue, respiratory complications, tumorous growths, nervous tics, rashes, constant congestion, and respiratory infections and many other issues.
+Unfortunately, from personal experience I can tell you that the presence of toxigenic mold can cause headaches, migraines, vomiting, nose bleeds, irregular heartbeats, muscle pain, memory loss, brain fog, extreme fatigue, respiratory complications, tumorous growths, nervous tics, rashes, constant congestion, and respiratory infections and many other issues.
 A child who lives in a home with toxic mold may have reddish dark circles under their eyes, constant colds, sniffles, neurological problems, ear infections, and a weakened immune system.

 I can’t stress enough how important it is to test if you suspect a toxic mold problem.
 Don’t look at the cost because your health far outweighs any expense you may incur.

 If you lose your health, all the money in the world won’t mean a thing.